pharanbrush/animators_gif_enjoyer/test/TEST.md

     - [ ] Clicking start frame opens and closes frame range options
     - [ ] Clicking end frame opens and closes frame range options
     - [ ] Clicking X next to the frame range closes range options
+    - [ ] Bottom shows number of frames in frame range
+    - [ ] Bottom shows frame range in seconds based on framerate.
     - [ ] Dragging start and end previews the frame
-    - [ ] Dragging switches back to current frame when released
+    - [ ] Dragging start and end switches back to current frame when released
     - [ ] Return to frame range after moving slider outside of frame range.
 Should clamp.
     - [ ] Try to drag outside of frame range.
     - [ ] Load another file while frame range is enabled
     - [ ] Play gif while frame range is enabled
-    - [ ] Play gif after frame range was set and then disabled
+    - [ ] Play gif after frame range was enabled and then disabled
-    - [ ] Bottom shows number of frames in frame range
-    - [ ] Bottom shows frame range in seconds based on framerate.
+    - [ ] Play mode should disable frame range adjustments.
   - [ ] Playback speed
     - [ ] Clicking the speed button repeatedly should cycle.
     - [ ] Speed button should affect playback, while playing, and while paused.